 White River Basin Plan

-As of May, 2013, DEC has completed the process of developing the new 2013 Draft Tactical Basin Plan for the White River Watershed.
+As of July, 2013, DEC has finalized the new 2013 Tactical Basin Plan for the White River Watershed.
 The new plan was developed in accordance with the Vermont Surface Water Management Strategy developed in March 2011.
 The Strategy can be inspected by going to this web address: http://www.vtwaterquality.org/swms.html.
 Under the Surface Water Strategy, top water quality stressors have been prioritized at the State level.
 State technical assistance and funding priorities for monitoring and assessment and restoration and protection of water resources will closely follow the State’s Surface Water Management Strategy.
 As part of this Strategy, the process of developing basin plans has changed to a Tactical Basin Planning approach.
 This approach is outlined at:http://www.vtwaterquality.org/wqd_mgtplan/swms_ch4.htm.

 The Tactical Plan actions will protect, maintain, and improve surface waters by managing the activities that cause the known stressor(s) and address the attendant pollutants associated with them.
 The actions will be strategically targeted to those White River sub-basins and specific waters where their implementation would achieve the greatest benefit to water quality and aquatic habitat as well as being the most cost effective.
 In general, the Upper White, Mid-White, Tweed River and portions of the Third Branch sub-basins will be targeted for restoration and protection strategies while the First and Second Branches, and remaining portions of the Third Branch will be targeted for additional water quality and aquatic habitat monitoring and assessment work.
 The Lower White will be a priority in future years.